tausif-sama/Bangladesh_Team-Prodigy/README.md

 ## Tweaks

-+ Putting the Jetson Nano on MAXN mode gives faaaster inference, and better performance on track
++ Putting the Jetson Nano on MAXN mode gives faster inference, and better performance on track
 + For the WRO track it's wise to not have any negative throttle value in the Dataset
 + Removing bad frames improve the models accuracy.
 + The wider the field of view the better the performance.
 Preferably 160-180 degrees.